 A systematic review methodology is applied to assess all existing literature on crop limits and limiting factors to quantify the greatest limiting factors and ranges on crop yield.
 To achieve this, a comprehensive search of scientific databases is carried out, including peer-reviewed articles, conference proceedings, and scientific reports.
 The retrieved articles are then screened for relevance and quality and selected those that met our inclusion criteria.
 Specific data on crop types, yield, and limiting factors are extracted from the selected articles and synthesized using meta-analysis techniques.
 This approach enables the quantitative estimation of the relative importance of different climate risks (heat, frost, flood, drought) and their ranges on crop yield across different crop types, utilizing the vast amount of published literature on these crops.
 All crops and countries are shown below in Table 1.
-The list of literature on limiting factors is detailed in Annex E.
+The climate risks' ranges on different crops are specified in Annex E and the list of literature on limiting factors is detailed in Annex F.